Updated: May 22

 M106 also has a companion galaxy, NGC 4217 which can be seen from its edge, so challenge yourself to capture it in the same frame! (visible in the bottom right corner on our image).

+The image below is our third one taken using the ASI 1600MM camera, after Thor's Helmet and M97/M108.
 We used four filters for this: Luminance, Red, Green, and Blue.
-We made the mistake of not planning ahead, and did not spend any time imaging with the Hydrogen Alpha filter on.
+We made the mistake of not planning ahead and did not spend any time imaging with the Hydrogen Alpha filter on.
 This is a huge mistake because the beauty of this galaxy mainly comes from the red tint in parts of the arms.

 UPDATE: We were able to add one hour and a half of Hydrogen Alpha on a different night.
 You can see our final image below, and you can scroll down a little further to see it without the added Ha!